-I don't want to get into the weeds on this one, but I now only watch American TV movies from the 1970s, and there's nothing you or anybody else can do about it.
+I don't want to get into the weeds on this one, but I now only watch American TV Movies from the 1970s, and there's nothing you or anybody else can do about it.

 More TV Movies soon.
 I've told you twice already, that's all I watch now.